learn-academy-2022-golf/apartment-app/README.md

-# Apartment App Stub
+# Apartment App
-This app has been created for you to mimic the feeling of entering into a developer role where there is established code that you have not written or installed.
-This Apartment app has a few features that have been created for you and some key items that have been left totally untouched.
-Part of your job as a developer is to be able to pick up code that has already been created; understand what is going on with it; and continue the development of that code.
+This app has been created for you to mimic the feeling of entering into a developer role where there is established code that you have not created.
+This Apartment application has a few features that have been created for you and some key items that have been left totally untouched.
+Part of your job as a developer is to be able to pick up code that has already been created, understand what is going on with it, and continue the development of that code.

-# Commands that have ben run
+## 👨‍💻 How We Got Here
 ```
 $ rails new apartment-app -d postgresql -T
 $ cd apartment-app